melezhik/outthentic/README.md

 - call \'run_story(method,resource,variables)' function inside upstream story hook to run downstream story.

-- you can call as many downstearm stories as you wish.
+- you can call as many downstream stories as you wish.

 - you can call the same downstream story more than once.

 Here is an example code snippet: